From Pandas to Production: How we built dlt as the right ELT tool for Normies

 In 2017, a hiring team called me a data engineer.
 As I saw that title brought me a lot of work offers, I kept it and went with it.

 But was I doing data engineering?
 Yes and no. Since my studies were not technical, I always felt some impostor syndrome calling myself a data engineer.
-I had started as an analyst, did more and more and became an end to end data professional that does everything from building the tech stack, collecting requirements, getting managers to agree on the metrics used 🙄, creating roadmap and hiring a team.
+I started as an analyst, did more and more, and became an end-to-end data professional who does everything from building the tech stack, collecting requirements, getting managers to agree on the metrics used 🙄, creating a roadmap, and hiring a team.

-Normies: Problem solvers with antipathy for black boxes, gratuitous complexity and external dependencies
+Normies: Problem solvers with an antipathy for black boxes, gratuitous complexity, and external dependencies

 At Normconf, "normie" participants often embodied the three fundamental psychological needs identified in Self-Determination Theory: autonomy, competence, and relatedness.

-They talked about how they autonomously solved all kinds of problems, related on the pains and gains of their roles, and showed off their competence across the board, in solving problems.
+They talked about how they autonomously solved all kinds of problems, related to the pains and gains of their roles, and showed off their competence across the board, in solving problems.

 By very definition, Normie is someone not very specialised at one thing or another, and in our field, even data engineers are jacks of all trades.